OrGanzian/Activity-Manager/README.md

 ## Activity Manager

-Creators: Or ganzian, Dima khmelev, Yehonatan Negbi, Orpaz Josheph
+Creator: Or ganzian.

 ## General info
-This project is our final project at 'Software engineering' course at HIT.
+This project is a final project at 'Software engineering' course at HIT.
 The Activity Manager is a program to manage the activites of any organization like a municipality or any other institution that offer activities and want to have an organized management.
 The Activity manger support user mode & admin mode.